freitasbruno/arcollab/log2.md

 ### AUTHENTICATION

-To use the default builtin Laravel authentication, involved a bit of effort, but it turned out to work rather well.
+To use the default builtin Laravel authentication, involved a bit of effort, but it turned out to be pretty simple in the end.
 These are the steps I took to successfully configure everything.

 * Create the auth scaffolding `php artisan make:auth`